YithSopheaktra8/Hall-Booking/README.md

     - Do not use the Class and Object or Collection framework to store data!
     - Use RegEx to validate (Don’t use Exceptions)!
     - Create an idea to use methods to code your application well.
+    - Use only method and parameter no data memeber.
+    - History of booking increase dynamically

 ## Project Functionalities
     1. Hall Booking